 The implementation of the ESMP involves inputs from Construction Contractor (CC), CSC and PIU.
 The CC will be primarily responsible for ensuring the implementation of mitigation measures proposed in the ESMP, which will be part of the contract documents.
-Hence, the provision of environmental mitigation cost as a separate head in Bill of Quantities (BOQs) will be made mandatory in contract documents.
+Hence, the provision of environmental mitigation cost as a separate head in BOQs will be made mandatory in contract documents.